vivekhandebagh/exploring-CAs/README.md

 A sufficiently overcomplete CNN is able to learn the look-u table of complicated CAs (both 1D and 2D, see CNN_Rule_Discovery_1D.ipynb and CNN_Rule_Discovery_2D.ipynb).
 This [paper](https://arxiv.org/abs/2009.01398) helped quite a bit.

-Yay!
-I think everyone should start celebrating their first model converging like birthdays!

 Okay, what now?

 # Information Theoretic Feature Maps